Arrest made in Milwaukee acid attack

 MILWAUKEE, WI.
 (WTMJ) – An arrest has been made following a bizarre attack on a Milwaukee, Wisconsin street.

-Milwaukee police said that a 61-year-old man was arrested Saturday after throwing acid onto a man’s face Friday following am argument over a parking space.
+Milwaukee police said that a 61-year-old man was arrested Saturday after throwing acid onto a man’s face Friday following an argument over a parking space.

 A surveillance camera captured the attack.